cyrildewit/cyrildewit.github.io/_posts/2019-07-01-my-notes-from-the-introduction-of-clean-code.md

 ---
 title: My notes from the introduction of "Clean Code"

+summary: Follow up of my previous post "My notes from the foreword of "Clean Code""
 ---

 Follow up of [My notes from the foreword of "Clean Code"]({{ site.baseurl }}{% link _posts/2019-06-30-my-notes-from-the-foreword-of-clean-code.md %})